By Sophia Wadia

 The text of this article is from p.
 1-4, 6-7, 163-166, of “The Brotherhood of Religions” by Sophia Wadia.
 The latest edition was published in 1996 by Theosophy Company (India) and Asian Book Trust on behalf of the United Lodge of Theosophists.
 It contains forewords and official endorsements from both Mahatma Gandhi and the Dalai Lama.

 The excerpts chosen for this article are from the first and last chapters of “The Brotherhood of Religions,” titled “The Brotherhood of Religions” and “Theosophy – The Summation” respectively.
 The first chapter of the book is an edited transcript of a talk given at the Bombay (Mumbai) Lodge of the United Lodge of Theosophists in October 1933 and the last is of a talk given at the Parliament of Religions hosted by the Ramakrishna Mission in Calcutta in March 1937.
-All that follows is closely related to the article Unity of the World’s Religions which can be read by clicking on the underlined title link.
+All that follows is closely related to the article Unity of the World’s Religions which we recommend reading.

 ~ * ~